dmytrostriletskyi/threads-net/README.md

 ### Pagination

-There are two things that are involved into the pagination for requests that respond with lists of records (e.g. threads, replies, followers, following and so on): `limit` and `max id`.
-Basically, `limit` is responsible for a number of records to request (where `15` is a default number) and `max id` is kinda offset thingy, but a bit tricky.
+There are two things that are involved into pagination for requests that respond with lists of records (e.g. threads, replies, followers, following and so on): `limit` and `max id`.
+Basically, `limit` is responsible for the number of records to request (where `15` is a default number) and `max id` is kinda offset thingy, but a bit tricky.

 Let consider the method for getting a list of a user's threads if there are only `10` in total: